VectorBlue-06/SoET_official_website/README.md

 ## Acknowledgments

-Vikram University: For academic excellence and support SoET Faculty: For guidance and feedback
+Samrat Vikramaditya Vishwavidyalaya: For academic excellence and support SoET Faculty: For guidance and feedback
 Students: For valuable input and testing
 Open Source Community: For tools and resources

 ---

-Made for School of Engineering and Technology, Vikram University, Ujjain
+Made for School of Engineering and Technology, Samrat Vikramaditya Vishwavidyalaya, Ujjain